GLMRIS Frequently Asked Questions (FAQ)

 - Mid-System Separation CSSC Open Control Technologies with a Buffer Zone

-Examples of nonstructural control measures include removal (e.g., netting), chemical control (e.g., use of herbicides), controlled waterway use (e.g., inspection and cleaning of watercraft before or after entry to a water body), and educational programs.
+Examples of nonstructural control measures include active management and removal of species (e.g., netting), chemical control (e.g., use of herbicides), controlled waterway use (e.g., inspection and cleaning of watercraft before or after entry to a water body), and educational programs.
 The Nonstructural Control Technologies Alternative evaluated measures that: can be implemented relatively quickly; protect human health and safety; require no construction; and have been implemented previously in North America.

 What is hydrologic separation?